 Utah Stories’ Unique Business Model

-Utah Stories unique business model maintains a free magazine containing quality local journalism offering one-third fewer ads per page than other free local magazines.
+Utah Stories unique business model maintains a free magazine containing quality local journalism offering fewer ads per page than other free local magazines.
 We have done this because we bank on the fact that quality sells itself.
 By having fewer ads and emphasizing the quality of all of our advertisers, Utah Stories advertising offers proven results.
 Seventy percent of all advertisers who have signed on to Utah Stories have renewed with us.